 Sport inspires people all over the world.
 In countries such as Afghanistan, Brazil, Namibia, and the Palestinian territories, sport is used to support and teach knowledge to children and young people.
 Sport gives them a new attitude to life, builds self-confidence and opens up prospects for the future.

-In Brazil, for example, GIZ worked with the non-governmental organisation Bola Pra Frente to develop ‘Treino Social’, an educational coaching handbook.
-This handbook demonstrates how sport can be used as a lively approach to teaching children and young people social skills and awareness on issues such as health, violence prevention, the environment and gender equality.
+In Brazil, for example, GIZ developed the educational training manual ‘Treino Social’ in cooperation with the non-governmental organisation ‘Bola Pra Frente’.
+The manual demonstrates how children and young people can have fun doing sport while developing social skills and acquiring knowledge on topics such as health, violence prevention, environment and gender equality.

 In addition, in cooperation with the German Football Association (DFB) and Brazilian partner organisations, there are now around 500 women and men from non-governmental organisations, schools, clubs and football academies who have been trained as multipliers in social training.

 In the Palestinian territories, sport is used to make vocational training more attractive and improve opportunities for young people in the employment market.
 At sports events and sport and vocational training camps where employers are on hand, young people can, for example, try out technical work and find out about different job and training opportunities in one-to-one discussions at information stands.

 In Namibia, a centre for girls was built at the Namibian Football Association’s site in Windhoek.
 Here, girls and young women can do sport in a safe environment.
 Furthermore, there are initial and further training opportunities in the sustainable tourism and catering industries, which help to improve the girls’ job prospects.